Richardson House (Brunswick, Maine): Description and history

 The Richardson House stands on the south side of Lincoln Street, just west of the town's business district.
-It is a two-story brick building, with a hip roof and a granite foundation.
+It is a two-story brick building with a hip roof and a granite foundation.
 The roof cornice is broad and studded with irregularly spaced Italianate brackets, with a line of dentil moulding.
-The street-facing facade is three bays wide, all windows, with the Colonial Revival entrance set in a projection to the left, under a flat-roofed porch supported by square paneled pillars.
-The windows of the second floor are set in round-arch openings, with a shallow iron balcony extending across all three.
+The street-facing facade is three bays wide, with all windows, with the Colonial Revival entrance set in a projection to the left, under a flat-roofed porch supported by square paneled pillars.
+The second floor's windows are set in round-arch openings, with a shallow iron balcony extending across all three.

 The house was built in 1857 for George McManus, a master mariner who lived here until his death in 1864.
 It is one of the region's finest examples of transitional Greek Revival-Italianate design, but its architect is unknown.
-In the mid-20th century it was owned by the locally prominent Richardson family, and it served for a number of years as the parsonage for St. Paul's Episcopal Church.
+In the mid-20th century, it was owned by the locally prominent Richardson family, and it served for several years as the parsonage for St. Paul's Episcopal Church.
 It thereafter housed the museum collection for the Pejepscot Historical Society for a time; its collections are now in the Skolfield-Whittier House.

+Richardson House is now an Airbnb and was featured in a recent Youtube video from Brunswick.